Children can display harmful behaviours to themselves and others around them.

 Staff working in both probation and youth offending services have a crucial role to play, alongside other agencies, in protecting children and young people.
 They also have a key role in managing offenders who pose a risk to children and young people.

-In Torbay, the Youth Justice Team is a multi-agency team working to reduce offending by young people.
+In Torbay, theis a multi-agency team working to reduce offending by young people.
 The team develop programmes of work with young people who have been referred by the police or are subject of court orders, to to address the risk factors that contribute to their offending.

-The CRC will work alongside the National Probation Service (NPS), which will now focus on public protection and managing high risk cases in custody and the community.
+The CRC will work alongside the (NPS), which will now focus on public protection and managing high risk cases in custody and the community.

 Children and young people who self-harm are not typically seeking attention or trying to commit suicide, but it can be a way for them to deal with overwhelming or distressing feelings and bring control into their lives.